GauriGupta19/gaurigupta19.github.io/_posts/2025-10-02-efficient-ml.md

 [2] [Sequence Parallelism](https://arxiv.org/abs/2104.04473)

 #### 4.6 Expert Parallelism (MoE)
 Instead of every token being processed by the same dense network, we introduce a set of experts (sub-networks, usually feed-forward MLPs inside Transformer blocks).
 Each token is assigned (via a gating function) to one or a few experts.
 Experts are sharded across devices (GPUs/TPUs).
 Each device hosts a subset of experts, and tokens are routed to whichever device hosts their assigned expert.

 **Mixture of Experts (MoE)**: Instead of every token being processed by the same dense network, a set of experts (sub-networks, typically feed-forward MLPs) is introduced.
 A router—usually implemented as a softmax gate—assigns each token to one or more experts based on routing strategies:

-- **Top-1 routing** (e.g., Switch Transformer): Each token is sent to the single highest-scoring expert.
+- Top-1 routing (e.g., Switch Transformer): Each token is sent to the single highest-scoring expert.
-- **Top-k routing** (e.g., GShard, GLaM): Each token is sent to the top k experts, and their outputs are combined.
+- Top-k routing (e.g., GShard, GLaM): Each token is sent to the top k experts, and their outputs are combined.

-**Routing Strategies**:
-- **Top-1 routing** (Switch Transformer): Pick the highest scoring expert
-- **Top-k routing** (GShard, GLaM): Pick k experts and combine outputs

 **Load Balancing Challenges**:
-Some experts (on some GPUs) may get overloaded while others sit idle.
-This leads to device imbalance → bottlenecked training/inference.
+In practice, load balancing can be a significant challenge in expert parallelism.
+Some experts, and thus some GPUs, may become overloaded with tokens while others remain underutilized.
+This imbalance can create bottlenecks during training or inference, reducing overall efficiency.

-- **Device Balance Loss**: Add a regularization term ("device balance loss") to the training objective that encourages an even distribution of tokens across devices.
+- Device Balance Loss: Add a regularization term ("device balance loss") to the training objective that encourages an even distribution of tokens across devices.

-- **Communication Balance Loss**: Additional loss term to balance communication patterns.
+- Communication Balance Loss: Additional loss term to balance communication patterns.

-- **Auxiliary Free Load Balancing**: Instead of adding a penalty in loss, use architectural or algorithmic tricks to achieve balance automatically:
+- Auxiliary Free Load Balancing: Instead of adding a penalty in loss, use architectural or algorithmic tricks to achieve balance automatically:
   - Randomized routing with constraints
   - Capacity-based routing (set a hard cap on tokens per expert)
   - Priority dropping (drop excess tokens if an expert is full)